ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 For me, two such moments happened when I encountered the Matlab "backslash" operator and `(lambda )` in Scheme.

 The two ideas are sufficiently different (and alien, I suppose) to merit an origin story of how I encountered them and how they shaped my thinking as I grew as a researcher and practitioner.
-This backstory is also meant to motivate the three experiments on achieving "ergonomic" numerical interfaces I will show in the second part of the post.
+This backstory is also meant to motivate the three experiments on achieving ergonomic numerical interfaces I will show in the second part of the post.

 I should preface this by saying that here I use a very narrow meaning of "ergonomic": to qualify, surface code should mirror the mathematical notation it models.
 It's about considering modeling _intent_ on par with raw performance characteristics.